SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 The Avatar to be used as the clone in Carbon Copy.
+Requires a humanoid Avatar to use as a clone for CarbonCopy.

 </details>